 What about the “Tab” key.
 I feel that Most of us do not use it enough.
 If you press “Tab” key you can see that the cursor moves a multiple-space distance at once and you can start typing from there.

-If you move to next line and do the same.
-If you have not altered default tab stops you see that all the tab stops are vertically aligned to previous line.
-According to Microsoft the by default the distance between two tab stops is half-an-inch.
+Move to next line and do the same.
+If you have not altered default tab stops you see that all the tab stops are vertically aligned to tab stops in previous line.
+According to Microsoft the default distance between two tab stops is half-an-inch.
 You can use this tab stops to group a simple word list vertically aligned in few columns or start typing from a definite distance from the margin.

-This is actually one of my favorites and a problem maker.
-Some you might wonder how to delete a blank page in word.Blank page occurs due to two main reasons.
+This is actually one of my favorites and also a problem maker.
+Some of you might wonder how to delete a blank page in word.Blank page occurs due to two main reasons.

 - Multiple paragraph marks inserted by pressing enter key